FRUITS OF THE MOOD

 Where flamingos fly

-Here is another beautiful song by the great Toni Harper, one of the best jazz singers ever!
+Here is another beautiful song performed by the great Toni Harper, one of the best jazz singers ever!

 My ship